sktime/enhancement-proposals/steps/25_documentation_organization/step.md

 Home | Get Started | Tutorial | How-to | Estimator Overview | API Reference | Get Involved | More ▾

+### Home

+This is what users see first when they access sktime's documentation.
+We should highlight the versatility of the package.
+A suggestion would be highlighting how one can change `NaiveForecaster` to `Chronos`/`NBEATS` in 1 line of code to produce forecasts with a state-of-the-art model.

+We could also have links for the different personas, e.g.:

+* New to timeseries forecasting?
+Go to the univariate forecasting tutorial
+* Researcher?
+Check-out how to benchmark your models
+* Scikit-learn user?
+Learn how to use regressors for forecasting
+* Want to contribute?
+Check-out the contributing guidelines

+Also adding discord, linkedin urls.

 ### Get started

 * Installation